Ontario College Certificate | 2 semesters | Barrydowne Campus

 Books & Supplies

-The cost of books and supplies for Year 1 for the 2016-2017 Academic year is approximately $2,000.
+The cost of books and supplies for Year 1 is approximately $2,000.
+Any voluntary student testing costs, such as the TSSA Operating Engineering certifications, will have additional fees.
 This is the best information available at the time of publishing to the website and is subject to change.

 Furthering Your Studies

-Graduates may find employment in industrial and non-industrial settings having power plants or boiler rooms registered by the government and requiring the services of a Certified Operating Engineer.
-These settings may be located in:
+Graduates may find employment in industrial and non-industrial settings operating, maintaining and managing complex energy systems.
+These types of systems may be located in: